CycloneDX/cyclonedx-python/docs/usage.rst

     options:
-      -h, --help            show this help message and exit --gather-license-texts
+      -h, --help            show this help message and exit -S                    Do not implicitly import site during Python path detection.
+                            Prevents evaluation of `*.pth` files, but may lead to incomplete component detection.
+      --gather-license-texts
                             Enable license text gathering.
       --pyproject <file>    Path to the root component's `pyproject.toml` file.